EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 These resources make assumptions about your backup and recovery environment and should be customized before use in production.

-Running the Recovery Command
+Running the restore command
 """"""""""""""""""""""""""""

-Once the recovery instance is provisioned and the disks cloned from the backup snapshots are attached and mounted, execute the barman recover command with the following additional arguments:
+Once the recovery instance is provisioned and the disks cloned from the backup snapshots are attached and mounted, execute the barman restore command with the following additional arguments:

 * ``--remote-ssh-command``: The SSH command required to log into the recovery instance.